 A sex crime conviction will negatively impact your freedom, reputation, career, family, and life … forever.
 In addition to jail time and fines, you run the risk of becoming a registered sex offender for a minimum of 25 years.
 If you’ve been charge with a sex crime in Michigan, you need the highly skilled team at Friedman Law Firm to get involved.

 Whether your case is at the investigative stage or you have already been charged, we will be on your side, advising and counseling you, and fighting to prevent the authorization of a warrant or to reduce potential charges against you.

-Our Royal Oak Sex Crime Lawyers Can Help
+Our Michigan Sex Crime Defense Attorneys Can Help

-Call us to help you fight any type of sex crime, including:
+Call us to help you fight any type of Michigan sex crime, including: